 This is a poshed up version of a traditional Mediterranean street food.
 It's a mixture between a tortilla (omelette) and a savoury pancake and lends itself to different additions and different meals - breakfast, lunch, supper.
-It's also great cold as a kind of finger food.
-It's also cheap as chips!
+It's great cold as a kind of finger food and it's also cheap as chips!

 Chickpea flour (also known as gram or besan flour) is inherently gluten-free and is widely available: World Food shelves in larger supermarket branches; Asian and other international grocers; health food shops.
 Brands to look out for include Dove's Farm, Sainsbury's, Elephant and Natco.